marcocrowe/curriculum-vitae-cv-templates/examples/jamshed/readme.md

 A collection of example Curriculum Vitae (CV) templates to get you started.

-## Milhouse Van Houten
+## Jamshed Nahasapeemapetilon

-Milhouse Van Houten is a first year student of Springfield University studying for a Bsc. in Business with Computing
+Jamshed Nahasapeemapetilon is a first year student of Springfield University studying for a Bsc. in Business with Computing

 - [Original CV](cv-bad-example.pdf)
 - [Notes](cv-bad-example-notes.pdf)